 – The Watson Institute for International and Public Affairs (source)

-Others have opined on King’s glibly pondering civil war as a sitting member of Congress, the fact that he overlooked the fact that his own state is “blue” in the image, his transphobia, or his timing (the post came just a day after a white supremacist killed 50 people in New Zealand mosques).
+Others have opined on King’s glibly pondering civil war as a sitting member of Congress, or that he overlooked the fact that his own state is “blue” in the image, his transphobia, or his timing (the post came just a day after a white supremacist killed 50 people in New Zealand mosques).
 I’d like to focus on the idea of “winning” a civil war.

 First, a step back.
 The way that we initially frame a question has a big impact on our thinking.
 As the linguist George Lakoff wrote during the First Gulf War, “metaphors can kill.”
 To frame war solely in terms of winning and losing (ex. an image of two boxers) does a great disservice to what actually happens during wars.
 Lakoff continued: “It is important to distinguish what is metaphorical from what is not.
 Pain, dismemberment, death, starvation, and the death and injury of loved ones are not metaphorical.
 They are real and in a war, they could afflict tens, perhaps hundreds of thousands, of real human beings, whether Iraqi, Kuwaiti, or American.”
 Certainly, the same suffering would apply to a civil war in the U.S.

 In a similar vein, the former war correspondent Chris Hedges wrote in his book “War Is a Force That Gives Us Meaning,” that we should distinguish between “mythic war” and “sensory war.”
-Mythic war is deceptively seductive, offering people the chance to participate in some great noble cause, though people’s justifications may vary (to defeat evil, for freedom, for party, for God, for country, for one’s ethnic group, to avenge past wrongs, etc.).
+Mythic war is deceptively seductive, offering people the chance to participate in what they believe is a great noble cause, though people’s justifications may vary (to defeat evil, for freedom, for party, for God, for country, for one’s ethnic group, to avenge past wrongs, etc.).
 Mythic war’s perennial appeal resides in its apparent opportunity to help people find meaning by contributing to something potentially historic and bigger than themselves, particularly for people who feel forgotten or marginalized.
 For these reasons, Hedges wrote, war can be an “addictive narcotic.”

-By contrast, sensory war refers to the on-the-ground experiences, the fear, the atrocities, the “blunders and senseless slaughter by our generals, the execution of prisoners and innocents,” ultimately revealing that – quoting WW1 veteran Harry Patch – war is “organized murder and nothing else.”
+By contrast, Hedges wrote, sensory war refers to the on-the-ground experiences, the fear, the atrocities, the “blunders and senseless slaughter by our generals, the execution of prisoners and innocents,” ultimately revealing that – quoting WW1 veteran Harry Patch – war is “organized murder and nothing else.”

 Historical Lessons: How Destructive Would a Civil War Be?

 Binghamton historian J. David Hacker concluded that the number of deaths attributed to the 1861-65 U.S. Civil War, typically cited as 620,000, was likely an underestimate (Hacker 2011).
-Using data from the U.S. Census, Hacker concluded that there were between 650,000 to 850,000 excess male deaths during the war, settling on the middle figure of 750,000.
+Using data from the U.S. Census, Hacker concluded there were between 650,000 to 850,000 excess male deaths during the war, settling on the middle figure of 750,000.